top of page

 Board of Directors, Officers and Staff

-Susan Barker Clem, Director, Chairperson
+Susan Barker York, Director, Chairperson

 Ms. Barker-Clem is an interior designer by professional training and experience who has significant experience as an advocate for issues affecting children.
 She was a founding board member of First Star, former Vice President of the Alliance for the Rights of Children and founding member and former Vice President of One Voice.
 Each of these organizations served abused children and youth.